Apostille for Documents Turnkey Starting From 3 Days at an Affordable Price With a 100% Guarantee

 • Saskatchewan

-Global Affairs only accepts documents by mail, and processing takes 3 months, it is free of charge.
+Global Affairs only accepts documents by mail, and processing takes 10 business days, it is free of charge.
 It is not possible to visit them in person or expedite the process.

 Alberta accepts documents only by mail, and processing takes 5–7 business days.
 The cost of an apostille for one document is $10.